 Observability of solutions has become a critical component of modern distributed applications that deserves more forethought and consideration than often afforded to it.
 Typically, implementing visibility to application functionality is relegated to a last minute implementation detail for the sole purpose of checking a box to indicate the system has been delivered with core expectations.
-While I can understand developers are strapped with a never-ending backlog of features to deliver (often features with percieved higher value to stakeholders) there is frankly no feature of higher value for development teams and those supporting their applications than observability.
+While I can understand developers are strapped with a never-ending backlog of features to deliver (often features with perceived higher value to stakeholders) there is frankly no feature of higher value for development teams and those supporting their applications than observability.
 When you are awakened in the middle of the night from your slumber to solve a system problem, you want to see where the issue is quickly and with the “right” level of detail to indicate what the solution is likely to be.
 Not only is this beneficial to restoring functionality for your customers, but let’s be honest, we need to get our asses back to bed quickly to handle the upcoming day.
-Enter OpenTelemetry, a tool to make our jobs easier and get the visibilty we need quickly, effectively and with a relatively easy implementation process.
+Enter OpenTelemetry, a tool to make our jobs easier and get the visibility we need quickly, effectively and with a relatively easy implementation process.
 Read More...

 Contrary to popular belief, it is possible to run an iOS application on your iPhone/iPad without paying the $99 USD fee per year to Apple for a developer program account.
 Through a process called free provisioning we can gain this freedom.
 It is a relatively simple task to accomplish and only involves some clicking around Xcode.
 There is no jailbreaking involved and it is supported by Apple.
 It does have some limitations that we will get into, but for those learning mobile development in Apple’s walled garden of a platform, it is a great way to get started without the added expense.